EmHain8/QGIS-Cartography-ICCB/docs/part1-styling-data.md

 We are going to use the greens from our `Project colors` palette

-> - For Color 1, select the darkest green you have
+> - For Color 1, select the darkest green you have or use #3b3e29
+> - Make it 66% transparent
 > - For Color 2, select white
+> - Make it 66% transparent
 > - Click ok
 > ![color-ramp](../media/color-ramp2.png)
 > - **Save your project**

-Last step for this AOI, we want to make it transparent.
+Last step for this AOI, we want to make it more transparent.

 > - In `Layer Styling`, at the bottom, expand the `Lyaer Rendering` options
-> - Nect to `Opacity` click in the percentage field and make it 66%
+> - Next to `Opacity` click in the percentage field and make it 66%
 >  ![layer-rendering](../media/layer-rendering.png)

 As you can see here, the QLD Imagery does not extend into the Coral Sea enough, so this is where we may have to replace it with another service.
 Ensure you have the rights to use it.
 An easy fix it to set the map property background colour to that of the sea.